abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

  These strategy can be defined using placement groups.
  Some of these strategies include;

 - **Cluster:** Clusters instances into a low-latency group in a single AZ.
 On the same Rack.
+Node-to-Node communication that is typical of HPC applications.

 - **Spread:** Spreads instances across the underlying hardware i.e 7 isntances per group per AZ and it's good for critical applications.
+Different hardware. can spread across multiple AZs.

-- **Partition:** Spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
+- **Partition:** Spreads instances across many different partitions (which rely on different sets of racks) within an AZ or multiple AZs.
 Scales to 100s of EC2 instances per group.
-(Hadoop, Cassandra, Kafka)
+(Hadoop, Cassandra, Kafka).
+Distrbuted and replicated workloads.
+7 partitions per AZ.

 ## Elastic Network Interface (ENI)

 - Logical component in a VPC that represents a vitual network card.
 - Used outside of EC2 instances.

-### ENI Attributes:
+### ENI Attributes

 - Have one Primary IPv4, one or more secondary IPv4.
 - One Elastic IPv4 per private IPv4.